- Grief and loss

 - Self-esteem and self-concept

 Jackie Greco, Licensed Clinical Mental Health Counselor, MA, LCMHC

 Hi, there!
 I am a National Board-Certified Counselor and a Licensed Clinical Mental Health Counselor in the state of North Carolina.
 I received my Master of Arts in Counseling degree from the University of North Carolina at Charlotte.

 My training and experience includes work with clinical, situational, and developmental concerns.
-I have over 6 years of professional experience working with individuals and couples.
+I have over 7 years of professional experience working with individuals, couples, and families.
 My counseling style emphasizes an empowering and collaborative process that focuses on a client’s individual goals and values.

 I approach my clinical practice from a Person-Centered lens that focuses on developing a positive, nonjudgmental, empathetic, and authentic therapeutic relationship with my clients.

-I also use Cognitive-Behavioral Therapy (making conscious connections to behaviors, life patterns, and themes with the intent of being able to make healthy adjustments and changes with that awareness), Solution-Focused Brief Therapy (focusing on possibilities, strengths, and solutions), and Acceptance and Commitment Therapy (using acceptance and mindfulness strategies to help clients commit to behavioral change and increase psychological flexibility), and EMDR (Eye Movement Desensitization and Reprocessing, an intervention used to work with trauma, grief, anxiety, depression, phobias, and any limiting/unhelpful thinking).
+I also use Cognitive-Behavioral Therapy (making conscious connections to behaviors, life patterns, and themes with the intent of being able to make healthy adjustments and changes with that awareness), Solution-Focused Brief Therapy (focusing on possibilities, strengths, and solutions), Acceptance and Commitment Therapy (using acceptance and mindfulness strategies to help clients commit to behavioral change and increase psychological flexibility), and EMDR (Eye Movement Desensitization and Reprocessing, an intervention used to work with trauma, grief, anxiety, depression, phobias, and any limiting/unhelpful thinking).

 For work with couples, I have completed evidence-based trainings in both Gottman Level 1 and Prepare/Enrich Premarital Counseling and will integrate concepts from Emotionally Focused Therapy into assessments and interventions.
 I approach my work with families from Structural Therapy and Transgenerational Therapy modalities.